awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q1\.
 What's a complaint?<a name="cm-q1"></a>

 A complaint occurs when a recipient reports that they don't want to receive an email\.
 They might have clicked the "Report spam" button in their email client, complained to their email provider, notified Amazon SES directly, or through some other method\.
 This topic includes general information about complaints\.
-If your notification contains specific information about the source of the complaints, also read the relevant topic: [Amazon SES Complaints Through Feedback Loops FAQ](#cm-feedback-loop), [Amazon SES Complaints Directly from Recipients FAQ](#cm-direct), or [Amazon SES Complaints Through Email Providers FAQ](#cm-email-provider)\.
+If your notification contains specific information about the source of the complaints, also read the relevant topic: [Amazon SES complaints through feedback loops FAQ](#cm-feedback-loop), [Amazon SES complaints directly from recipients FAQ](#cm-direct), or [Amazon SES complaints through email providers FAQ](#cm-email-provider)\.

 ### Q2\.
 Why do you care about my complaints?<a name="cm-q2"></a>